Name: Kell Inkston

 There is of course the rather in-depth topic of “layer right” and other similar questions of extra-dimensional capacity, but that will rarely come up, and is a bit too lengthy to explain in full.
 Long story short: Kell is an upper-realm being, which writes down things he sees.
 Sound familiar?
 Much like a writer creating (or simply deriving) a narrative from their mind, so too does Kell conduct “analysis” of certain lower worlds for the glory of The Wizard.
 Worlds like our own would be perceived as fictional to him, and scarily enough, may at times be seen as inferior to his upper realm universe.

 Personality and Life: Kell was created under special request by The Mountain Institute with the interest of handling the Rondian Legacy Narrative.
 Under the guidance of then Head Analyst Reuel Inkstien, Kell learned the ropes of causality analytics with an alarming speed and interest.
-At the time, the narrative case of which he was assigned was exceptionally low-key, as it involved no major figures within the lower realms.
+At the time, the narrative case of which he was assigned was exceptionally low-key, as it involved no major figures within the lower realms, with the exception of a suspicious figure known only at the time as Xingah.
 Kell worked diligently at recording the scattered, seemingly nonsensically-related narratives with the confidence that the strings of fate would, one day, align into a cohesive whole that Reuel would use to tie into the grand narrative of Rondi and the Ten Knights.

 And did they ever.

-Before long, Kell was managing over a dozen causal strings, three times that of even typical Inklend high performers.
+Before long, Kell was managing over a dozen causal strings, three times that of Inklend’s typical high performers.
 Promoted quickly to Mid-Analyst, Kell was then, per policy, allowed to change to another causal strand, but he turned it down.